-The vast majority of attacks on Inspira Health Network originated geographically from the following Top 10 countries: Russian Federation, United States, China, Netherlands, Ukraine, United Kingdom, India, France, Brazil and Japan listed in order of frequency.
+The vast majority of attacks on Inspira Health Network originated geographically from the following Top 10 countries: Russian Federation, United States, China, Netherlands, Chile, Ukraine, Germany, India, France, and Brazil.
+Listed in order of frequency.
 The attacks that we observed are happening to companies all around the world.
 Some results do not include location information that allows map plotting.